How to Stop a GERD Cough

 We’ll be able to determine if the cause of your cough is from allergies or if you have a type of GERD.
 Once we have a diagnosis, we’ll work with you to create a solution.

-How can I stop a GERD cough?
+How Can I Stop a GERD cough?

 In some cases, some lifestyle adjustments can eliminate or minimize the effects of GERD.
 If not, medication may be needed.